188 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but it excludes those using medications that affect body weight or composition.

-What data supports the effectiveness of the treatment for reducing type 2 diabetes risk in children?
+What evidence suggests that this trial's treatments could be effective for reducing type 2 diabetes risk in children?

 This trial is for children aged 7-11 who are overweight or obese, with a BMI in the top 15% for their age.
 They must have normal fasting blood sugar levels and be generally healthy without any significant heart or lung diseases, endocrine disorders like Cushing Syndrome, or treatments affecting body weight.